aganezov/fga/bin/src/assembly/fga_assembly_fgr_usage/readme.md

 this is a quick overview on how to use, and what to expect from fga_assembly_fgr.py script.

+Script takes as input several data files with several genome information and outputs each genome as a set of fragments, where some oos those are represented as oriented sequence of smaller fragments (result of assembly).

+Using **-c** command line option when invoking script will limit its output to only those fragments in each genomes, that were gained, by gluing at least two fragments in original data.

 As **-h** options shows, scripts awaits for at least three positional arguments:

 1. mgral file -- MGRA-log-like file, which contains information about fusions, that are performed in different genomes